MicrosoftDocs/memdocs/sccm/apps/deploy-use/troubleshoot-microsoft-store-for-business-integration.md

     `Error(s) syncing or downloading application <ApplicationID> from the Microsoft Store for Business.`

-1. Go to the [Microsoft Store for Business portal](https://www.microsoft.com/business-store), and sign in as a store administrator.
+1. Sign in as an administrator to the Microsoft Store for Business or Education portal.
 Find the page for this application.

     > [!Tip]
     > The URL for the page is similar to: `https://businessstore.microsoft.com/en-us/store/p/app/ApplicationID`